Our Produce

 Our garden

 Our Community, Wildlife & Vegetable Garden like the rest of the Farm also focuses on conservation and growing vegetables, fruit and plants in the most natural, organic way possible.
+The garden is a key facility of the Pearce-Coggan Foundation.
+It provides a haven of peace and quiet for the local community to enjoy, a place for younger generations to learn about food and wildlife, a facility for apprentice gardeners to gain work experience, and a safe space for community service participants.

 Whilst much of the garden is designated to growing seasonal produce that we use to feed our Retreat and Spa guests, and provide fresh food for charitable activities, the rest is left as wild areas for the local wildlife to enjoy and thrive.